 [Link to app/service]

 One of the advantages of this strategy is that you can get direct feedback.
-This will be your chance to smash any early bugs, and eventually, become perfect.
+This will be your chance to squash any early bugs, and eventually become perfect.

 The front page of the internet, this is probably one of the best tools to get your initial customers.
 Hunt subreddits that are related to your startup.

 Do not start spamming the posts with your links everywhere.
-This is probably the worst thing you could do.
+This is probably the worst thing you could do there.

-Try to be helpful and suggest to people how your startup can solve their problems.
+Try to be helpful and suggest people how your startup can solve their problems

 What are the top productivity tools?